This blog may contain affiliate links. Read our disclosure policy for more info.

 All in all, taking a wine tour is definitely a lot better than going it alone because it ensures you’ll really get the most out of the experience.
 We had such an amazing time enjoying wine tours, and would highly recommend the experience to anyone visiting Margaret River.

-We’ve done several different wine tours in Margaret River over the years (Dan’s whole family lives in Perth, so we visit annually.)
+We’ve done several different tours of Margaret River from Perth over the years (Dan’s whole family lives in Perth, so we visit annually).
 Of course, not all tours are created equal which is why we’ve compiled a list of the very best wine tours the Margaret River wine region has to offer.

 What to Expect on a Margaret River Wine Tour